The author has worked in conservation and woodland management over many years.

 Thin twigs and dense foliage get chewed up with any kind of power saw.
 The result is ugly and your device can jam or be damaged.
-Brush is better tackled with shears, or a weed eater.
+Brush is better tackled with garden shears, a hedge trimmer or, in some cases, a weed eater/strimmer.

 Things to Look Out for When Choosing the Best Machine

-If you do not mind working from a ladder, this kind of detachable chainsaw can ofeten extra options for pruning hard to reach branches too.
+If you do not mind working from a ladder, this kind of detachable chainsaw can offer extra options for pruning hard to reach branches too.

-Other pole saws have the motor at the end you hold, and cannot be taken off.
-The advantage of with this kind of pole saw is that it is better balanced, less unwieldy and easier on your shoulders to use.
+Some pole saws have the motor at the end you hold, and cannot be taken off.
+The advantage of with this kind of pole saw is that it is better balanced, less unwieldy and easier on your shoulders.

-Many manufacturers say their product has a ten-foot reach.
-This really means that the pole is actually a few feet shorter than ten feet, and your arms provide the extra reach.
+If a manufacturer says their product has a 'ten-foot reach' this does not mean it is ten feet long.
+The pole is actually a few feet shorter than ten feet, and your arms provide the extra reach.